LemmenAid/coastal-gardens/README.md

 ## Project Description

-_Coastal Gardens is a interactive website for my third portfolio project with [Code Institute](https://codeinstitute.net/ie/)._
+_Coastal Gardens is a interactive website for my fourth portfolio project with [Code Institute](https://codeinstitute.net/ie/)._

 Coastal Gardens is a web platform designed to connect and support coastal gardeners in Ireland and the UK.
 Focused on the unique challenges and rewards of gardening by the sea, the site provides accessible resources, insights, and a collaborative space for gardeners.
-Users can browse a curated selection of feature posts, explore plant zones, and, by becoming members, unlock a personalized dashboard.
+Users can browse a curated selection of feature posts, explore their plant zone, and, by becoming members, unlock a personalized dashboard.
 Members have the opportunity to save favorite posts, keep track of their comments, and publish their own garden stories to inspire other coastal enthusiasts.

 ## Project Purpose

 The purpose of Coastal Gardens is to foster a vibrant online community dedicated to coastal gardening.
-Recognizing the specific needs of coastal regions, the platform aims to be a comprehensive resource for both beginners and seasoned gardeners facing the unique conditions of seaside environments.
+Recognizing the specific needs of the coastal region, the platform aims to be a comprehensive resource for both beginners and seasoned gardeners facing the unique conditions of seaside environments.
 By providing a space for knowledge exchange, storytelling, and advice, Coastal Gardens empowers gardeners to create thriving, resilient gardens and build connections with others who share similar experiences.

 ***